Kong/docs.konghq.com/app/docs/0.7.x/getting-started/quickstart.md

 2. ### Verify that Kong has started successfully

-    The previous step runs migrations to prepare the Cassandra keyspace.
+    The previous step runs migrations to prepare your database.
     Once these have finished you should see a message (`[OK] Started`) informing you that Kong is running.

     By default Kong listens on the following ports: